“BE OPEN AND ABOVE-BOARD”

 Federal Reserve System on February 1, 2006.

 Four years later President Obama reappointed Bernanke for a second 4-year term.
-Bernanke has
+Bernanke oversaw

-overseen the Federal Reserves’s greatest increase in power since its initial creation in 1913.
+the Federal Reserves’s greatest increase in power since its initial creation in 1913.
+But he was

-greatest “authorities” on the financial and economic aspects of the
+“authorities” on the financial and economic aspects of the Great

 “Let me end my talk by abusing slightly my status as an official representative of the Federal Reserve.
 I would like to say to Milton and Anna [Schwartz, Friedman’s coauthor]: Regarding the Great Depression.
 You’re right, we did it.
 We’re very sorry.
 But thanks to you, we won’t do it again.” —FRB Speech: Remarks by Governor Ben S. Bernanke, At the Conference to Honor Milton Friedman, University of Chicago, Chicago, Illinois, November 8, 2002.

 Thus Bernanke does not even recognize that depressions are inherent in the capitalist mode of production!
 Instead, like most bourgeois economists, he thinks the (last) Great Depression was entirely due to “mistakes” on the part of government officials.
-Meanwhile, he is in charge of the U.S. economy as it stumbles in the direction of the next Great Depression!
-While the massive Keynesianism of both the Bush and Obama administrations, which Bernanke supported, is indeed mitigating the current crisis for a while and to a degree, that crisis is still developing, and—with ups and downs—will continue to do so.
-In the end Bernanke and his fellow bourgeois economists will be left scratching their heads and wondering, “What the hell happened?!”
+Meanwhile, he was in charge of the U.S. economy as it stumbled in the direction of the next Great Depression, and came damned close to tipping into it on his watch (in the form of the very serious Great Recession)!
+While the massive Keynesianism of both the Bush and Obama administrations, which Bernanke supported, did indeed mitigate that financial crisis and worst recession since World War II, it foreshadows a much worse scenario which is bound to arrive before long.
+And when it does, Bernanke and his fellow bourgeois economists will be left scratching their heads and wondering, “What the hell happened?!”

 BERNSTEIN, Eduard (1850-1932)